danvk/aoc2023/aoc2017/README.md

 ## Day 21

+Definitely thought we were going to be implementing the game of life!
 There's always a problem involving rotations and I always find it annoying.

 Arenas and Rust-style Lifetime annotations solve related problems.
 If I allocate all the scratch stuff in an arena, I can freely share references to it from anything else allocated in that same arena.

 Part 2: 18 iterations is nowhere near enough to cause problems.

+I'm thinking that a `splitIntoBuf` and `parseIntsIntoBuf` helper would be very useful for parsing.

+How do I fix this?

+    src/util.zig:109:33: error: expected type '*const [3:0]u8', found '[]const u8'
+        try expectEqual("abc", parts[0]);

+You use `@as`:

+  try expectEqualDeep(@as([]const u8, "abc"), parts[0]);

+The "Deep" makes it not compare pointers.